hcmlab/environs-mediator/ReadMe.md

 *  Created on: 01.05.2015
 *      Author: Chi-Tai Dang, dang@hcm-lab.de

-The Mediator service is an optional service for Environs application environments that help spanning application environments across network boundaries.
-The Mediator service is designed as command line application or and accepts keyboard commands through the command line.
+The Mediator service is an optional service for Environs application environments that help spanning application environments across network boundaries.<br>
+The Mediator service is designed as command line application and accepts keyboard commands through the command line.
 However, the service may also run as background daemon.